Ycatam/CourrierApiSimulation/README.md

 # Courrier Simulation

-This is a REST based API that, simulate through a payload wich are the courrier options and the courrier value for each option.
+This is a REST based API that, simulate through a payload, the courrier options and the value for each courrier option.

-Due to implementation requirements, if the values for height, width and weight are outside of limits, an empty list is returned.
+Due to implementation requirements, if the values for height, width and weight are outside of limits, an empty list will be returned.

-The alowed HTTP method for this API is the POST method.
+The allowed HTTP method for this API is the POST method.

-If you are testing this API stand alone, you will need add the profile dev to use the H2 as the local DB.
+If you are testing this API stand alone, you will need add the profile dev as an environment variable to use the H2 as the local DB.

-The purpose of this API isn't to teach how to use Docker, so I'm assuming that you have the basic knowledge of Docker.
+The purpose of this API isn't to teach how to use Docker, so I'm assuming that you already have the basics knowledge of Docker.

-Tou can also use the docker composer to run this API.
+You can use the docker composer to run this API, throught the command:

-#### docker composer up
+    docker composer up

-To send requistions a body in JSON format is required for example:
+To send requistions, a body in JSON format is required, for example:

     {
         "dimensao": {